mmomtchev/rlayers/README.md

 * Fully Typescript-typed
 * Do everything that faces the user the ***React* way** and not the *OpenLayers* way - `onClick` and `onPointerEnter`/`onPoinerLeave` handlers are typical examples
 * If it does not face the user, it does not need to be *React* way - internally it uses inheritance, following the *OpenLayers* classes, over composition
-* Simple things should be simple to do
+* Simple things should be simple to do, performance optimizations should not get in the way unless needed
-* If taking shortcuts when updating the components, always err on the safe side but do provide an override method
+* If taking shortcuts when updating the components, always err on the safe side but do provide an override method that allows to come close to the raw OpenLayers performance
 * Expose all the advanced *OpenLayers* features
 * Try to be as much SSR-friendly as possible (this feature is currently in POC stage, see below)
 * The current target is *OpenLayers* 6+